The Dangers of the Hebrew Roots Movement

 Salvation v.
 Obedience

-Anyone who teaches that all believers in Jesus are required to keep the Mosaic Law—whether as a matter of salvation or obedience—is teaching Torahism.
+Anyone who teaches that believers in Jesus are required to keep the Mosaic Law—whether as a matter of salvation or obedience—is teaching Torahism.
 With that, let’s move on to the three most significant dangers of this belief system.

 1. Torahism is Unbiblical